anesta95/how_to/stats/probability_fundamentals/odds.md

-Odds have a smiple relationship with probability.
+Odds have a simple relationship with probability.
 When probability is expressed as a number between 0 and 1, the relationship between probability $p$ and odds $t$ are:

 $t = \frac{p}{1 - p}$
 $p = \frac{t}{1 + t}$